arahmitz/madTools/README.md

 1. Download the latest release [here](https://github.com/arahmitz/madTools/releases/latest)
 2. Extract the `madtools` folder into your `maya/####/scripts/` folder
 3. Drag and drop `install_ui.py` (for UI version) or `install_shelf.py` (for shelf version)
-4. If UI selected - a new button will appear on your shelf, if shelf selected - a new shelf called `madTools` with buttons will appear on current shelf
+4. If UI selected - a new button will appear on currently selected shelf, if shelf selected - a new shelf called `madTools` with buttons will appear

 ## Notes:
 - Icons are installed automatically in `maya/####/prefs/icons/madtools`